AniketGupta25/hard-hat-care/README.md

 ### How does it work:question:

-Hard-Hat Care uses a model that computes the following inputs:
+Hard Hat Care uses a model that computes the following inputs:
 1. Date of Joining
 2. Gender
 3. Designation (Seniority)